Skip to main content

 5 mentions Positive Neutral Negative

-The game's optimization has room for improvement, particularly in endless mode where performance issues and stuttering were noted, though developer support helped resolve some problems.
-Overall, better optimization could enhance long-term play value.
+The game's optimization is generally lacking, particularly in endless mode where performance issues and stuttering have been noted, though developer responsiveness helped resolve some problems; improved optimization and additional post-game content could enhance replay value.

 • “If the game was better optimized and offered some post-game upgrades that you could only earn in endless mode, then it would be worth spending more time in but as it is, it'll serve you as a way to get your last skill tree upgrades and that's that.”